-Folktales are a mainstay of picture book publishing and always will be.
+Folktales have been a mainstay of picture book publishing and hopefully will continue to be.
 Yet converting a folktale to a picture book story is tricky at best.
 The reteller must capably fill three distinct and often conflicting roles: Storyteller, Folklorist, and Author.

 The Storyteller understands and appreciates the world of the folktale.
 It is a world of external action and concrete symbol.
 The story is presented in bold strokes, with little descriptive detail, and language must be simple, direct, and lively.
 Characters seldom have names, but if they do, the names are the most common possible, or the most magical.
 Though the structure is sometimes complex, it is almost always linear: first this happened, then this, then this.

 The Storyteller also knows that a folktale is not a static object, but an evolving and adapting organism.
 Most folktales can be found in different versions all over the world, because master storytellers have heard them from travelers and customized them for a home audience.
 Within a culture, too, a folktale has development.
 Passing from mouth to mouth, it deteriorates as details are forgotten or garbled.
 Yet sooner or later it is picked up by another master storyteller capable of recreating it.

 It is the duty and joy of all Storytellers to improve a tale if they can, to pass it on better than they received it.
 It might mean the replacement of an obviously missing motif with one from a parallel version.
 Or the addition of a catchy phrase or verse.
 Or a magical name for the main character.
 Or a more satisfying ending.
 But when an enduring tale is made even stronger, there is cause for rejoicing in the worldwide family of Storytellers—past, present, and future.